alainwolf/roll.urown.net/glossary.rst

         the x86 CPU architecture from Intel and AMD.
 It accelarates data encryption and decryption if the :term:`Advanced Encryption Standard` (AES) is used by an application.

+    AMD Platform Security Processor
+    AMD PSP
+    AMD Secure Technology
+    PSP

+        The `AMD Platform Security Processor <https://en.wikipedia.org/wiki/AMD_Platform_Security_Processor>`_
+        (PSP), officially known as AMD Secure Technology, is a trusted execution environment subsystem incorporated **since about 2013** into all AMD microprocessors.
+According to an AMD developer's guide, the subsystem is "responsible for creating, monitoring and maintaining the security environment" and "its functions include managing the boot process, initializing various security related mechanisms, and monitoring the system for any suspicious activity or events and implementing an appropriate response."
+Critics worry it can be used as a backdoor and is a security concern.

+        AMD has denied requests to open source the code that runs on the PSP.

+        The PSP is similar to the :term:`Intel Management Engine` for Intel processors.

     Authenticated Received Chain